-Before riding into Custer in the morning, we’ll pedal on the Mickelson Trail past the famed Crazy Horse Memorial, a sculpture that, when finished, will dwarf even Mount Rushmore.
-Begun in 1948 by Korczak Ziolkowski, the sculptor’s family has been continuing his work since he passed away in 1982.
-We’ll continue riding to Hot Springs.
+Before riding into Custer in the morning, we'll pedal on the Mickelson Trail past the famed Crazy Horse Memorial, a sculpture that, when finished, will dwarf even Mount Rushmore.
+Begun in 1948 by Korczak Ziolkowski, the sculptor's family has been continuing his work since he passed away in 1982.
+We'll finish today's ride in Hot Springs.

 Day 5.
 Hot Springs to Custer, 40 miles

 After breakfast, we'll pedal through Wind Cave National Park, which protects one of the largest and most complex caves in the world with 94 miles of known passageways snaking through Paha Sapa Limestone.
 Above ground in the fresh Dakota air, the park supports 28,000 acres of ponderosa pine forests and one of the best and largest examples of native mixed-grass prairie remaining.
 We'll overnight near gigantic Custer State Park, home to bison herds and other wildlife.

 Day 6.
 Custer to Hill City, 28 miles